IgorBuchelnikov/ObservableComputations/README.md

 In order to avoid unloading an instance of the *ValuesProcessing&lt;TValue&gt;* class from the memory by the garbage collector, save refrence to it in object that has a suitable lifetime.

 There is also an overloaded version of the *ValuesProcessing* method that accepts a *newValueProcessor* delegate that returns a non-void value.
-This value can be used to free resources ([IDisposable](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable?view=netframework-4.8)) or to save references to avoid garbage collection from memory, for example, if instances of the [Binding](#Binding), ItemsProcessing or ValuesProcessing classes are created in *newValueProcessor* delegate.
+This value can be used to free resources ([IDisposable](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable?view=netframework-4.8)) or to save references to avoid garbage collection from memory, for example, if instances of [Binding](#Binding), [ItemsProcessing](#change-handling-in-observablecollectiont) or [ValuesProcessing](#handling-changes-in-ireadscalartvalue) classes are created in *newValueProcessor* delegate.

 ## IsConsistent property and inconsistency exception
 Scenario described in this section is very specific.
 May be you will never meet it.
 However if want to be fully prepared read it.
 Consider following code: